PDF Version of this Document

 Formal entrance into the Interdepartmental Neuroscience Program takes place at the end of the first year of studies.
 Before that, students apply and are admitted to the Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS) which oversees the core curriculum for all first year PhD students in the basic sciences at Rosalind Franklin University.
 Application materials can be found at:

 Entrance requirements include a baccalaureate degree from an accredited college or university, satisfactory scores on the Graduate Record Examination (GRE), and three letters of recommendation.
 Most successful applicants have prior research experience and completed undergraduate courses in Biochemistry and Statistics.
-Applications must be completed by January 15, 2013.
-Qualified applicants will be invited to visit on Friday, February 15, 2013 for Recruitment Day.
+Applications must be completed by December 31, 2015.
+Qualified applicants will be invited to visit mid-February for Recruitment Day.

 Correspondence and Information: